 Virtually all property policies cover wind damage.
-Many property policies contain substantially reduced sublimits, or exclusions, for flood damage.
-It is important that policyholders examine the "cause" of their loss, and evaluate whether there are multiple causes, before submitting a claim.
-Property owners may also want to consider obtaining separate flood coverage where available.
+As noted above, many property policies contain substantially reduced sublimits, or exclusions, for flood damage.
+It is important, therefore, that policyholders examine the "cause" of their loss, and evaluate whether there are multiple causes, before submitting a claim.